 - sickle cell disease

 Kidney damage generally occurs over a long period.
 This can happen because there’s insufficient blood flow to the kidneys.

-You may be at higher risk of kidney disease if you have:
+You may be at

 Much of your treatment will depend on the cause of the atrophy.
 Treating the underlying condition may help prevent further damage to your kidney.